 While the latest spoofing trends will always come and go, one underlying fact remains — scammers don't care about your personal privacy and will stop at nothing to steal from you.
 And they'll continue to do so because it’s still so easy and nearly consequence-free.

 The public’s misconception about the Do Not Call List is another reason scam calls are not slowing down.
-Many believe that after receiving a suspicious call or a confirmed scam call – it is best practice to register their phone number(s) on the Do Not Call List.
-While this certainly will reduce a number of legal businesses from calling you- it definitely will not stop the scammers.
-In fact, many speculate that registering on the Do Not Call List has actually increased the number of scam calls they receive – but this concept has never been officially proven.
+Many believe that after receiving a suspicious call or a confirmed scam call, it is best practice to register their phone number(s) on the Do Not Call List.
+While this certainly will reduce several legal businesses from calling you, it definitely will not stop the scammers.
+Some people say that registering on the Do Not Call list has actually increased spam calls, but that's never been proven.

 Although telemarketing calls and scam calls are equally as annoying, it is important to equip yourself with the tools to identify if the unwanted call you’ve received is, in fact, a scam.
 Follow these important steps to reveal the intentions of an unfamiliar caller:

-If do answer the phone and suspect the unsolicited caller has ill intentions, ask probing questions such as who the caller is calling on behalf of.
-Make sure to do so before you identify yourself, never identify your name, home address, or any other personal data to unknown callers.
+If you do answer the phone and suspect the unsolicited caller has bad intentions, ask probing questions such as who the caller is representing.
+Make sure to do so before identifying yourself!
+You should never reveal your name, home address or any other personal data to unknown callers.

 Filing a scam call complaint to the FCC is a viable solution for peace of mind.
 Remember that reporting the call won’t stop the caller from attempting to scam you again, but it can help the FCC flag offenders and protect other consumers from becoming victims.

-The most effective solution, of course, is to ensure these illegal scam callers never even reach your phone.
+Of course, the most effective solution is to ensure these illegal scam callers never even reach your phone.
 While government organizations such as the FCC recommends downloading a third-party spam and robocall blocker app, they cannot formally endorse specific products for any type of scam solution.

-However, RoboKiller won the 2015 Federal Trade Commission's (FTC) Robocalls: Humanity Strikes Back competition.

-RoboKiller is the #1 rated scam call blocking app and offers global blacklisting, phone spoof fingerprinting, automatic spam call identification technology needed to stop scammers from ever reaching your phone.
-RoboKiller even answers scam calls for you with hilarious prerecorded messages to keep scammers on the phone and waste their time and resources.
-Click here to get started today!
+However, Robokiller won the 2015 Federal Trade Commission's (FTC) Robocalls: Humanity Strikes Back competition and is the #1 rated scam call blocking app and offers global block listing, phone spoof fingerprinting, and automatic spam call identification technology needed to stop scammers from ever reaching your phone.
+Robokiller even answers scam calls for you with hilarious prerecorded messages to keep scammers on the phone and waste their time and resources.